mindersec/minder/docs/docs/ref/cli/minder_artifact_get.md

 ### Synopsis

-Artifact get will get artifact details from an artifact, for a given ID
+The artifact get subcommand will get artifact details from an artifact, for a given ID.

 ```
 minder artifact get [flags]